erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 ![Control flow for pendulum dampening as well as rotation of parts.](./figures/dampening-controller.png){ #fig:dampening-controller width=100% }

-If we no longer assume that the crane is standing still we move on to a dampening control loop.
+If we no longer assume that the crane is standing still we move on to a dampening control loop (@Fig:dampening-controller).
 This loop is actually nearly identical to the rotation control loop, the only difference being that we extend the desired state of the pendulum ($P_W$) so that all angles are zero, except for $\theta_{23}$, which is set to the desired rotation of the part.
 The challenge in this loop is finding a suitable controller, as unlike with the rotational control loop our CMGs do not have direct control over all state variables.
 If we model the crane as a double pendulum the loop in underactuated due the CMGs only having indirect control of the upper link's state.